brweisz/noir-dapp-custom-template/README.md

 # noir-dapp-custom-template
 This project is what its name says: a playground.
 Noir setup is already simple, but this website aims to make it even simpler: just enter and start writing you verifier contracts with a few clicks!
+It also works as a flexible template for creating dapps with Noir (that was actually the main idea when it started).

 The project has space still for a lot of growing.
 The features available right now are:
 * Write a Noir program
 * Fill the inputs
 * Execute the program generating the circuit and the witnesses involved (in the browser)